archerindigo/vimrc/README.md

 ### Switching Tab

-You can use `Ctrl-Up` and `Ctrl-Down` to switch between tabs.
+You can use `Ctrl-h` and `Ctrl-l` to switch between tabs.
 They works in normal mode only for safety.

 ### Save and Load Session